 The new Tokyu Stay hotel in Kamata was nice and quiet compared to the one in Shibuya even though the room was smaller.

-Breakfast buffet was good too and wasn’t crammed with people.
 Even the local area was very quiet compared to Shibuya.

 I wouldn’t have minded staying longer if they had self-service laundry facilities too.